 One exercise alone won't make you slim.
-While squats tone the gluteal muscles, a healthy diet and exercise plan that creates a caloric deficit is the only method for long-term slimming of a fat butt.
-Focus on a healthy, long-term approach and have patience to see a slimmer behind in the long term.
+While squats tone the gluteal muscles, a healthy diet and exercise plan that creates a caloric deficit is the only method for long-term slimming of a generous backside.
+Focus on a healthy, long-term approach; it'll take patience to see a slimmer behind in the long term.

 You Can't Focus Where You Lose

 Spot reduction is a myth.
 When you lose weight, you lose it throughout your body.
 Although hormones and stress play a role, weight loss can really be boiled down to the basics of calories in versus calories out.
 Eat fewer calories than you burn and you'll lose weight.
 You can't target a specific body part alone for weight loss.

 The Centers for Disease Control and Prevention recommend losing 1 to 2 pounds per week as a rate of healthy weight loss.
 This ensures a slow and steady pace and helps create a long-term lifestyle that helps you maintain the weight you've lost.
 To achieve this rate, create a deficit of 500 to 1,000 calories per day.

 Read More: How to Get a Smaller Butt, Legs & Thighs

 As part of an exercise program, squats are a very effective exercise.
 They work multiple muscle groups, in addition to the muscles in your butt.
 Squats also strengthen your hamstrings and quadriceps muscles, creating muscle tone in your thighs.
 They engage your core by working the muscles in your abdomen, the transverse abdominis and the muscles that run along your spine, the erector spinae.

 Squats, especially if you do them with heavy weights, actually help develop muscle in your butt.
 Rather than making your buttocks smaller, squats can build them up to be more shapely and firm.